cbriguet/guestbook/README.md

 # guestbook
 Guestbook generator for Airbnb listing

-This Python script can be used to create automatically a guesbook from all the public reviews of a given Airbnb listing.

-Prerequisies

-# guestbook
-Guestbook generator for Airbnb listing

 This Python script can be used to create automatically a guesbook from all the public reviews of a given Airbnb listing